ahmadallobani/BaldHead/README.md

 ## 💡 Tips

 - Use `session notes` and `session tags` to organize large engagements
-- Combine with `kerbrute`/`GetNPUsers.py` for unauthenticated enumeration
 - Import previously cracked sessions for reuse

----

-## 🛡️ Legal Disclaimer

-This tool is for **authorized security assessments** only.
-Do not use it against systems you do not own or have permission to test.

 ---

 ## 📌 Version